 You can try it with any online vendor or start with the ones listed below.
 But in order for retailers to send you that email begging you to return (and offering a discount), they need your email address.

 Set up an account before you start shopping (if you don’t already have one), and be sure you’re logged in when you close your browser on your incomplete order.

 At least one report suggests some companies may target only new customers with bribes for returning to complete their orders.
-So try this trick the first time you buy from a retailer: If you’re already a regular, open a new account with a different email address and you may be treated as a new customer.
+So try this trick the first time you buy from a retailer: If you’re already a regular, the site may treat you as a new customer if you open a new account with a different email address.

 Finally, marketing practices change often, and companies individualize their efforts according to your profile.